athankefalas/Stitcher/README.md

 | isIndexingEnabled | Controls whether indexing of dependency containers is active.
 An unindexed container may have slower performance when looking up dependencies |
 | approximateDependencyCount | An approximate count of the number of defined dependencies used to optimize memory allocations during indexing |
 | autoCleanupFrequency | The frequency with which the instance storage of the dependency graph releases unused or empty storage entries |

+## 🪲 Issues and Feature Requests

+If you have a problem with the library or have a feature requests make sure to open an issue.